Justin Wong: 2010

 In June 2010, Wong left the competitive gaming group Empire Arcadia and signed with professional gaming organization Evil Geniuses with Martin "Marn" Phan and was later joined by Ricki Ortiz.

 Evolution 2010

-Wong won the Marvel vs Capcom 2 tournament coming out of the loser's bracket.
+Wong won the Marvel vs. Capcom 2 tournament coming out of the loser's bracket.
 He also placed just out of the top 8 in Super Street Fighter IV, losing to Bruce "Gamerbee" Hsiang.

 Wong also participated in the reality show WCG Ultimate Gamer.
 He made it as far as the Gauntlet (series of semi-final elimination challenges), but was eliminated during the Forza Motorsport 3 driving challenge.

 2011

 PDP.com's Mortal Kombat Nationals

 Wong stormed through the tournament without losing a set up until the grand finals where he won the tournament and the $10,000 1st prize using Kung Lao, playing against Floe's Ermac in the finals.

 2015

-In 2015, Wong was announced be participating in the Red Bull Kumite 2016 Street Fighter V invitational tournament.
+In 2015, it was announced that Wong would be participating in the Red Bull Kumite 2016 Street Fighter V invitational tournament.